iworld1991/InfVar/README.md

         - \workingfolder\graphs\pop
         -  \workingfolder\graphs\pop\hist
     - \workingfolder\ind
+         This folder contains regressions with individual survey answers.

     - \workingfolder\OtherData

         This folder contains all non-survey data used in this paper, including the real-time and historical realizations of various inflation rates.